Ladoi/gol-download-script/README.md

 cd gol-download-script
 ```

-2. Run the script to download GoLang:
+2. Run the script to download & install **GoLang**:
 ```bash
 python3 script.py
 ```

 The script will:

-    Download the latest GoLang archive
+Download the latest **GoLang** archive,

-    Extract it to /usr/local
+Extract it to /usr/local,
 Update your system PATH to include the Go binary directory.